4 reasons why the Anthurium makes the ultimate flower and plant for Valentine’s Day

 It’s common practice on Valentine’s Day to combine roses with another gift such as jewellery, chocolates or a teddy bear.
 But did you know that you can use Anthuriums to make wonderful accessories like a brooch, corsage or a hair decoration?
 It’s like giving two gifts in one!

 Say it with flowers

 Are you a gifted poet or someone of few words?
 On ‘chalkboard pots’, you can get your own message across.
 These pots include a special chalk paint you can use to write this.
-Then fill this pot with an anthurium in your Valentine’s favourite colour and surprise him or her in an original way.
+Then fill this pot with an Anthurium in your Valentine’s favorite colour and surprise him or her in an original way.
 Now, if that isn’t true love, what is?

-For more gift inspiration, read also: 5x anthurium gift giving days to note on your calender.
+For more gift inspiration, read also: 5x Anthurium gift giving days to note on your calendar.